danielskeenan/mobile_sacn/doc/usage/view_levels/index.rst

    Grid mode

 The given universe is shown as a grid with the first address in each row shown on the left.
-The number of columns in each row is configurable.
-Much like :ref:`List mode <viewlevels-modes-list>`, the color of the bar corresponds to the color of the winning source.
+Much like :ref:`Bars mode <viewlevels-modes-list>`, the color of the box corresponds to the color of the winning source.
+In each box, the level is shown above the priority.